insin/newforms/docs/formsets_api.rst

    :param String kwargs.prefix:
       a prefix to be applied to the name of each field in each form instance.

+   :param Function kwargs.onChange:
+      A callback to indicate to the a React component that the formset has changed, e.g. when another form is added to the formset.

+      This will be passed as the :ref:`Form constructor's onChange argument
+      <ref-form-kwargs-onchange>` when creating the formset's forms.

+      .. versionadded:: 0.9
+         Replaces ``kwargs.onStateChange``

+   :param Function kwargs.onStateChange:
+      .. versionadded:: 0.6

+      .. deprecated:: 0.9
+         Pass ``kwargs.onChange`` instead

    :param Array.<Object> kwargs.initial:
       a list of initial form data objects, where property names are field names -- if a field's value is not specified in ``data``, these values will be